 Many businessfolk have odd ideas about salespeople, especially those who are the best at what they do.
-The antidote to these misconceptions is scientific research, according Chally Chairman Howard Stevens (he and I are writing a book together):
+The antidote to these misconceptions is scientific research, according Chally Chairman Howard Stevens (he and I wrote a book together):

 Myth 1.
 Great salespeople are fast-talking extroverts.